Salesforce

 Object field descriptions:

-- Object field mapping config name - name it something descriptive like "Lead mapping" or "Contact mapping", etc.
+• Object Mapping Name - name it something descriptive like "Lead mapping" or "Contact mapping", etc.

 Step 4: Create new "Attribute Mapping" objects